Explanation of the Topic...Standard Costing |

 Example 2

-Let's assume that you decide to hire an unskilled worker for $9 per hour instead of a skilled worker for the standard cost of $15 per hour.
-Although the unskilled worker will create a favorable direct labor rate variance of $6 per hour, you may see significant unfavorable variances such as direct material usage variance, direct labor efficiency variance, variable manufacturing overhead efficiency variance, and possibly a fixed manufacturing volume variance.
+Let’s assume that you decide to hire an unskilled worker for $9 per hour instead of a skilled worker for the standard cost of $15 per hour.
+Although the unskilled worker will create a favorable direct labor rate variance of $6 per hour, you may see significant unfavorable variances such as a direct material usage variance, a direct labor efficiency variance, a variable manufacturing overhead efficiency variance, and possibly a fixed manufacturing overhead volume variance.

-These two examples highlight what experienced managers know—you need to look at more than price.
+These two examples highlight what experienced managers know: you need to look at more than price.
 A low cost for an inferior input is no bargain if it results in costly inefficiencies.

 Throughout our explanation of standard costing we showed you how to calculate the variances.
 In the case of direct materials and direct labor, the variances were recorded in specific general ledger accounts.
 The manufacturing overhead variances were the differences between the accounts containing the actual costs and the accounts containing the applied costs.
 Now we'll discuss what we do with those variance amounts.